-Tips, techniques, & hints for installing pairs of barn doors or long sliding hardware over wide or big openings.
+Tips, techniques, and hints for installing pairs of barn doors or long sliding hardware over wide or big openings.

 Our specialty is the ability to make unusually large doors and sliding barn door hardware.
 Longer track kits must ship by freight and cost more from us than shorter lengths.
-Remember that all of our stock hardware and reclaimed wood barn door slabs have free shipping!
+Remember that all of our stock hardware and reclaimed wood barn door slabs have free shipping for Commercial delivery addresses!
 Our low clearance, heavy duty V track hardware kits are stocked up to 8' lengths.
 If you need a track that is longer than 8' for a single door then order the extra stick of track.
-For example if you need a 14' of track for one 7' wide door then order one 7' track kit with one extra stick of 7' track.
-This will require the installer to be particularly careful to align the two sticks of track at the joint splice so the wheel transitions smooth from one to the next.
+For example, if you need a 14' of track for one 7' wide door then order one 7' track kit with one extra stick of 7' track.
+This will require the installer to be particularly careful to align the two sticks of the track at the joint splice so the wheel transitions smooth from one to the next.
 There are no strength concerns, it will function fine, but sometimes the wheel makes a click as it goes over the joint depending on how well the installation went.
-If you want a seamless, one piece long length track for a single door then order from our flat track kits.
+If you want a seamless, one-piece long length track for a single door then order from our flat track kits.
 We stock up to 15' lengths and can custom make any size.
 These are sold as a single bar with no splices, and they have free shipping!
-Our flat track kits are also heavier duty than normal with 1/4 x 2" flatbar and extra strong timber lags supplied to mount it.
+Our flat track kits are also heavier duty than normal with 1/4 x 2" flat bar and extra strong timber lags supplied to mount it.

 We do not recommend bypass track hardware where you try to stack barn door slabs over the top of each other on one side of the opening.
 The problem is that in order for each consecutive door to clear the previous door slab that requires another couple inches of clearance which pushes it that much further off the wall to the point that it is hardly covering the opening.
 If you still want a bypass track system we can custom modify our track kits to cantilever mounting brackets off the wall to create a separate track for each door slab, or we can make brackets to mount to the ceiling which allows multiple tracks to be mounted in front of each other.